 Weaknesses: Calculations are based upon output from the SWAT model, but could be calculated if the appropriate inputs were available.
 The spatial variability of ETDI increases in the summer months during the period of greatest evapotranspiration and highly variable precipitation.

 Resources: Calculations are provided and explained thoroughly in the reference below, along with correlation studies to other drought indices.
-Information on the SWAT model can be found at http://swat.tamu.edu/software/swat-executables/.
+The Soil and Water Assessment Tool (SWAT) is available online.